infochimps-sales/smart-maintenance-demo/README.md

 Then copy-n-past each line from smart_maint_spark.py into the python command line, EXCEPT for line 25: sc = SparkContext(conf=conf...

-To get pyspark to use ipython instead of python:
+To get pyspark to use ipython (rather than python):

     sudo rm -f /usr/bin/python /usr/bin/ipython
     sudo ln -s /home/$USER/anaconda/bin/python /usr/bin/python